Activity Dates: 04/05/2017 - 04/05/2020

 Fair balance is achieved through ongoing and thorough review of all materials produced by faculty, and all educational and advertising materials produced by supporting organizations, prior to educational offerings.
 Approval of credit for this continuing education activity does not imply endorsement by CPNP for any product or manufacturer identified.

-This activity is sponsored by the College of Psychiatric and Neurologic Pharmacists (CPNP) and supported through an education grant from Merck Sharp & Dohme Corp.
+The development of this activity was supported through an education grant from Merck Sharp & Dohme Corp.